Decawave/uwb-apps/README.md

 Prerequisites: You should follow the generic tutorials at http://mynewt.apache.org/latest/tutorials/tutorials.html, particularly the basic Blinky example that will guide you through the basic setup.

-2. Download the DW1000 Mynewt apps.
+2. Download the UWB apps repository.

 ```no-highlight
     git clone git@github.com:Decawave/uwb-apps.git